obnoxiousmods/async_twitter_api_client/README.md

 natively supports proxies, http(s)+socks5 reply & quote support uploading images

+Original search.py uses asyncio.gather(), i switched to use anyio.create_task_group() with a results list that the tasks append to, might not be a 1:1 behaviour

 # Todo
 ```
 Solve & Submit captcha to unlock account using various captcha solving providers